Lectio Divina – 3rd Sunday of Easter (April 23rd)

 Father, I can’t understand Your Word without Your grace, I acknowledge my weakness so Your power can reach perfection in me.
 Send Your Holy Spirit to remind, teach, and guide me to the Truth.
 May I share as soon as possible whatever You teach me.
 AMEN

-Lectio Divina – Easter Sunday of the Resurrection of the Lord (April 4th) – Cycle B
+Lectio Divina – 4th Sunday of Lent (March 19th) – Cycle A

 PURPOSE OF THIS SCRIPTURE READING – Develop a personal relationship with Jesus through the Word of God with the understanding that the Holy Spirit will teach and remind us of all Jesus said and did.
 Psalm 32:8 tells us, “I will instruct you and show you the way you should walk, give you counsel and watch over you.”